|Table of contents|

 The problem with improvement in Go is that in absence of a teacher the only real positive feedback you have is the game result and its accumulated effect on your rank.
 Obsession with rank is a perversion of a longing for positive feedback.
 Players who don't get a pat on the back for a good move, will become frustrated if their efforts do not immediately bare fruit in the game result.

 I've been looking for alternative ways to get positive feedback.
 The main reason why the game result is poorly linked to improvement efforts is that efforts in one aspect of the game are cancelled out by many other factors.
 A first way of dealing with this is to tackle those factors first which have the biggest impact on the game result.
 I wrote a page about /basic laws of gamesmanship for this.

 Once such high impact issues are dealt with, one can concentrate on one to three aspects at a time and make a checklist for those.
 The idea has been explored at compass.
 Again, it's important to identify the area with the highest impact on the game result.
 As an example consider the following strategy:

 This strategy focuses on balance and making the difference small.
 Positive feedback has increased probability because losing small is also good.
-The checklist can be another albeit weak source of positive feedback.
 More importantly, I believe that such a strategy is the one with the highest probability of yielding wins.
 It also focuses on one source of ideas, the great endgame exercises book by Bozulich, which holds a rare programme for improvement in itself.

 Bottom line: without a teacher, you should come up with credible positive feedback for yourself.
 Focus on improvements that have high probability to produce positive results, as this is the most primitive positive feedback.